Gina Carano: Mixed martial arts career

 Carano started her career in the sport of Muay Thai.
-Her then-boyfriend Kevin Ross, a pro Muay Thai fighter, got her involved.
+Her boyfriend (now husband) Kevin Ross, a pro Muay Thai fighter, got her involved.
 After achieving a Muay Thai record of 12–1–1, Carano received an offer from Jamie Levine to participate in the first-ever sanctioned female MMA bout in Nevada with World Extreme Fighting to fight Leiticia Pestovа (a bout Carano won in 38 seconds).
 She was invited to the World Pro Fighting show in Las Vegas to fight Rosi Sexton.
 Carano won the fight by knocking out Sexton late in the second round.

 Carano faced Elaina Maxwell at Strikeforce: Triple Threat on December 8, 2006.
 She won the fight via unanimous decision.
 Carano proved critics wrong when she defeated Maxwell for the second time; the first victory coming in a Muay Thai bout.
 It was the first female fight in Strikeforce.
 She fought on the February 10, 2007 Showtime EliteXC card, defeating Julie Kedzie via unanimous decision in what was called the "Fight of the Night".
 It was the first televised female fight on Showtime.
 Her scheduled bout against Jan Finney at the EliteXC/K-1 Dynamite!!
 USA event on June 2, 2007 was canceled due to illness.
 The Fight Network and other news outlets reported that Carano was rushed to the hospital by ambulance for dehydration while attending a World Extreme Cagefighting event as a spectator.

 Carano fought on the September 15, 2007 Showtime EliteXC card, where she defeated Tonya Evinger via rear-naked choke for her first career win by submission.
 She impressed critics by holding her own on the ground before submitting Evinger late in the first round.
 Carano defeated former HOOKnSHOOT Champion Kaitlin Young at EliteXC: Primetime on May 31, 2008.
 A day before the fight, Carano failed to make weight for her fight after weighing in at 144.5 lb.
 Although most MMA organizations set weight classes at 135 lb (bantamweight) and 145 lb (featherweight), EliteXC opted to create a women's weight class at 140 lb.
 Carano agreed to forfeit 12.5% of her "show" purse to Young, and the fight remained on the card.